satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/README.md

 SK6812RGBW (CW, NW, WW) 12 Volt

 The SK6812RGBW is now also available in a 12-volt version, in which each individual LED can be controlled separately.

+ℹ️ Please note that for the 12-volt version of the SK6812RGBW, the “RGB byte order” in the HyperHDR/Hyperion.NG settings must be set to GRB instead of RGB.

 Due to the higher voltage, the current is significantly lower than with the 5-volt generation.
 This has the advantage that the 12-volt power supply used does not need to be as powerful and a thinner cable (AWG 22) can be used.
 For 300 LEDs, this corresponds to 5 amps.
 According to the LED power calculator, only one power supply is recommended at the beginning of the LED strip, which greatly simplifies the cabling.

 # Attention!